-The holes are implemented using 4" ABS pipe that is braced on both sides using 2-by lumber.
-The ABS pipe is cut to a length of 16-1/4".
+The holes are implemented using 4" PVC pipe that is braced on both sides using 2-by lumber.

-(The pictures show bits of 2x4 to sometimes attach to the vertical bracing, but it is better to just always toenail them to the batons using 3" screws (in lots of places you need this anyway, so you may as well do it everywhere).
-Drill angled screw holes 1-5/8" in from the edge so the holes come out about half way on the edge.)
+(The pictures show bits of 2x4 to sometimes attach to the vertical bracing, but it is better to just always toenail them to the batons using 3" screws in Kreg holes.

-Cut 4" holes in the 2-by lumber using a 4" ABS joining collar as a marking template.
-The hole needs to form an interference fit with 4" ABS pipe.
+Cut 4" holes in the 2-by lumber using a 4" joining collar as a marking template.
+The hole needs to form an interference fit with 4" pipe.

 Screw in place the bracing lumber on the inside of the wall.
-Cut the ICF polystyrene around the hole and dig out the circular piece of polystyrene.
-Be very careful not to let bits of polystyrene fall into the wall cavity.
+Cut the wall polystyrene around the hole and dig out the circular piece of polystyrene.
+Be careful not to let bits of polystyrene fall into the wall cavity.